john-cd/rust_howto/deps/README.md

 # Deps

-This is a stub project required for mdbook-keeper.
+This is a stub project required for `mdbook-keeper` as a way of collecting all dependencies for `mdbook test`.

-Please add to Cargo.toml all the dependencies that your Rust code embedded into the mdbook markdown requires.
+Run `cargo add <crate>` in this folder or edit `Cargo.toml` in this folder to add dependencies that the Rust code embedded into the book markdown requires.